owid/sdg-tracker.org/pages/about.md

 title: About the SDG Tracker
 name: About
 description: >-
-  Our World in Data’s SDG Tracker is the first resource where users can track and explore global and country-level progress towards each of the 17 Sustainable Development Goals through interactive data visualizations.
+  Our World in Data’s SDG Tracker is a free, open-access resource where users can track and explore global and country-level progress towards each of the 17 Sustainable Development Goals through interactive data visualizations.
 This resource is kept up-to-date with all of the latest data across all of the 17 Goals.